box/box-typescript-sdk-gen/docs/metadataTemplates.md

 Creates a new metadata template that can be applied to files and folders.

-This operation is performed by calling function `createMetadataTemplateSchema`.
+This operation is performed by calling function `createMetadataTemplate`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-metadata-templates-schema/).